BorislavBorisov22/LiveScoreUpdateSystem/README.md

     - Where the fun starts :)
     ![image](./application-images/home-page.png)
   - Live score page
-    - The top games for the being updated in realtime
+    - The top games being updated in realtime
     ![image](./application-images/live-games-2.png)
   - Live Game details
     - See detailed information minute by minute for a specific game